 - Proper application of deicing materials

-- Proper housekeeping practices for maintenance yards and storage of deicing materials.
-All salt stockpiles should be covered while being stored to minimize potential groundwater contamination and runoff.
+- Proper housekeeping practices for deicing material storage, including covering salt stockpiles to minimize potential groundwater contamination and runoff

-- Erosion control measures should be properly applied to help control runoff from sand stockpiles.
+- Properly application of erosion control measures to help control runoff from sand stockpiles